 We performed Mozart's Requiem on national television

 Returning from the country’s first lockdown, we wanted to perform a work that resonated with our scattered audience, as well as our talented artists and musicians.
-Despite an impending second lockdown, English National Opera convened to perform Mozart’s Requiem on the London Coliseum stage.
+Despite an impending second lockdown, ENO convened to perform Mozart’s Requiem on the London Coliseum stage.

-The performance is available to view on BBC iPlayer.
+Sadly the performance is no longer available on BBC iPlayer.

 The Way I See It